dafiti-group/data-and-analytics-training/laboratory/etl/LAB-ETL.md

 Now in Redshift you will create an external table through `Redshift Spectrum` pointing to the file in S3.
 Run the query bellow.
-> Note there are some variables in the query you must change, replace ${YOUR_NAME} with your name ou nick name, and replace ${RANDOM} with some random numbers. **Use only lower case letters and don't forget the random number because you will use it sometimes**
+> Note there are some variables in the query you must change, replace ${YOUR_NAME} with your name or nickname, and replace ${RANDOM} with some random numbers. **Use only lower case letters and don't forget the random number because you will use it sometimes**

 ```sql
 create external table spc_staging.${YOUR_NAME}_${RANDOM}_raw_nps_origin_type (